The progenitor galaxies of stellar haloes as "failed" Milky Ways: Acknowledgements

 \section{Acknowledgements}

+We are grateful to the anonymous referee for carefully reading this manuscript and suggesting changes that make it a more comprehensive study.
 SB is supported by the UK Research and Innovation (UKRI) Future Leaders Fellowship [grant number MR/V023381/1].
 AD is supported by a Royal Society University Research Fellowship.
 AD acknowledges support from the Leverhulme Trust and the Science and Technology Facilities Council (STFC) [grant numbers ST/P000541/1, ST/T000244/1].
 AD thanks the staff at the Durham University Day Nursery who play a key role in enabling research like this to happen.
 This work used the DiRAC@Durham facility managed by the Institute for Computational Cosmology on behalf of the STFC DiRAC HPC Facility (\url{www.dirac.ac.uk}).
 The equipment was funded by BEIS capital funding via STFC capital grants ST/K00042X/1, ST/P002293/1, ST/R002371/1 and ST/S002502/1, Durham University and STFC operations grant ST/R000832/1.
 DiRAC is part of the National e-Infrastructure.